 What can trigger problem gambling?

-Anyone who gambles can develop problems if they are not aware of the risks and do not gamble responsibly.
-Gambling becomes a problem when behavior interferes with finances, relationships and the workplace.
-Often, gamblers take time to realize that they have a serious problem.
+Anyone who gambles can develop problems.
+Similar to other forms of addiction, no one can predict who will develop an addiction to gambling.
+Gambling becomes a problem when behavior interferes with finances, relationships, and the workplace.
+Often, gamblers do not realize they have a problem for some time.

-Many people who develop problem gambling are considered as responsible and dependable people.
-Often, there are precipitating factors that lead to a change in behavior, such as retirement, traumatic circumstances, or job related stress.
+Many people who develop a gambling addiction are considered responsible and dependable people.
+Often, there may be factors that lead to a change in behavior, such as retirement, traumatic circumstances, or job related stress.

 In general, it has been established that people with one addiction are more at risk of developing another.
-Some problem gamblers also find they have a problem with alcohol or drugs.
+Some problem gamblers may also have a problem with alcohol or drugs.
 They seem to have a predisposition for addiction.
+Secondary addictions can also occur in an effort to reduce the negative feelings created by the gambling addiction.
 However, some problem gamblers never experience any other addiction.

 The gambling addiction

-The effect from gambling for a problem gambler is comparable to someone taking a tranquilizer, a drug, or having a drink.
-The sensation experienced is similar, although no substance is ingested.
-The gambling behavior alters the person's mood and state of mind.
+For someone with a gambling addiction, the feeling of gambling is equivalent to taking a drug, or having a drink.
+Gambling behavior alters the person's mood and state of mind.
 The gambler is hooked and keeps repeating the behavior, attempting to achieve that same effect.

-Like in other addictions to drugs or alcohol, the person starts developing a tolerance.
-An increasing amount of substance is necessary.
-The gambler escalates in the gambling experience to achieve the same emotional effect as before.
+In other addictions, alcohol, for instance, the person starts developing a tolerance.
+An increasing amount of alcohol is necessary for the same "buzz."